luka-casey/PocketSql/README.md

 Lists all tables and columns in the current database.

 Clean Query/Handler Pattern
-Keeps controllers thin with reusable query handlers
+Keeps controllers thin with reusable query handlers.